parsiya/parsiya.net/content/page/CheatSheet.markdown

 ## AWS

 ### How to Use s3deploy
-I have switched to s3deploy from s3cmd. https://github.com/bep/s3deploy.
+I have switched to s3deploy from s3cmd: https://github.com/bep/s3deploy.

-Create a file named `.s3deploy.yaml` (not the period) in the root of website.
-I use this:
+Create a file named `.s3deploy.yaml` (note the period) in the root of website.
+I
+have:

 ``` yaml
 routes: